Skip to content

 Benefits of the Sarbanes-Oxley Act

 With investor confidence falling to an all-time low, there needed to be a complete reform of previous securities regulations.
-It was more apparent than ever that the regulations had become outdated.
+It was more apparent than ever that the regulations had become outdated and insufficient.

-Through the Sarbanes-Oxley Act, there became a series of amendments and changes to the existing laws in place that dealt with security regulation.
+The Sarbanes-Oxley Act provided a series of amendments and changes to the existing laws that dealt with security regulation.
 This included the Securities Exchange Act of 1934, as well as a range of laws enforced by the Securities and Exchange Commission (SEC).

 By taking on this reform, the new laws created the following benefits for financial securities: